 We believe in the bodily resurrection of the just and the unjust; the everlasting blessedness of the saved, and the everlasting, conscious punishment of the lost (Matthew 28:6-7; I Corinthians 15:35-58; Revelation 20).

-We believe that the local church is a body of baptized (immersed) believers organized for worship, work, and fellowship; that the two ordinances of the church are Baptism (immersion) and the Lord’s Supper; that the local church is an independent and self-governing body, responsible alone to Christ who is its Savior and Lord (Acts 2:41-42; Romans 6:3-5; I Corinthians 11:23-28; Colossians 1:18; Ephesians 5:23-24).
+We believe that the local Church is a body of baptized (immersed) believers organized for worship, work, and fellowship; that the two ordinances of the Church are Baptism and the Lord’s Supper; that the local Church is an independent and self-governing body, responsible alone to Christ who is its Savior and Lord (Acts 2:41-42; Romans 6:3-5; I Corinthians 11:23-28; Colossians 1:18; Ephesians 5:23-24).

 Statement on Final Authority for Matters of Belief and Conduct

-The statement of faith does not exhaust the extent of our beliefs.
+This statement of faith does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
 For purposes of Columbus Baptist Church’s faith, doctrine, practice, policy, and discipline, we believe that the Holy Spirit is our final interpretive authority on the Bible’s meaning and application.
-To the extent of the application of our faith, doctrine, practice, policy, and discipline in specific regard to this constitution, how we govern ourselves, and in humble consideration of our civil governments, we do humbly consider our Pastor(s) along with the Deacon Board of Columbus Baptist Church’s as the final earthly interpretive authority on the Bible’s meaning and application after they have carefully sought guidance from the Holy Spirit.
+To the extent of the application of our faith, doctrine, practice, policy, and discipline in specific regard to this constitution, how we govern ourselves, and in humble consideration of our civil governments, we do humbly consider the Elder Board of Columbus Baptist Church as the final earthly interpretive authority on the Bible’s meaning and application after they have carefully sought guidance from the Holy Spirit.

 Statement on the Sanctity of Human Life